In 2016, Wild Rescue rehabbed over a thousand cottontails. Photos courtesy of Wild Rescue unless otherwise noted.

 Bunny nests are usually left unattended by the mother, so no or minimal assistance is usually needed.
 But if you find a rabbit that is wounded, covered in bugs or extremely distressed, locate your closest rehabber and follow the steps below.
 As prey animals, rabbits stress quickly, so do not chase.
 Instead, try to lure with food.
 If rehab is required, handle the rabbit as little as possible and do not give food or water.

 If you find a young, able-bodied rabbit out in the open and at risk, coax or move it to a safe location on the ground, providing shelter if needed.
 Mother rabbits will not abandon their young if human handled.
 Try to locate the nest and rebuild if needed.
 If you suspect the mother has died, lay pieces of string across the nest in a checkerboard pattern.
 Check for disturbance over eight to 12 hours before taking to a rehabber.

 Speed is imperative in treating delicate young rabbits.
 If you’re in an area with bunnies, it’s best to prepare.
-Rabbit Rescue details how to rescue and return the animal to its nest if possible or transfer to a rehabber in this webpage and more in this one.
+Wild Rescue details how to rescue and return the animal to its nest if possible or transfer to a rehabber in this webpage and more in this one.

 Have these rabbit rescue supplies on hand:

 • Timothy hay (available at pet stores) or source of fresh untreated grass

 About: The nonprofit founded by Diana Leggett rescues wild rabbits in North Texas and returns them to the wild.
 The group also rescues domestic rabbits from DFW animal shelters and finds good homes for them.